StefanDokov/CPPCourseEGT/README.md

-# My-C-Tasks-and-Solutions
+# CPPCourseEGT
-Just Some Task and Solutions using C++ to Improve My Skills
+Homework and exercises for EGT course.